Loading...

 If kidney infections are not treated properly on time, they cause serious complications.

-• Kidney abscess: If not treated properly, a kidney infection can lead to a kidney abscess, which collects pus inside the kidney tissue.
-This occurs when the bacteria spread to other parts of the body, potentially causing complications in the lungs and bloodstream.
+This occurs when the bacteria spread to other parts of the body.
+It causes complications in the lungs and bloodstream.

-• Blood poisoning (septicemia): When a bacteria from a kidney infection enters the blood, it results in septicemia (poisoning of blood).
 The poisoned blood spreads through the body into all organs.
 It is a medical emergency that needs prompt treatment.

-• Severe infection: The untreated kidney infection leads to severe infection, also termed emphysematous pyelonephritis.
+The untreated kidney infection leads to severe infection, also termed emphysematous pyelonephritis.
 It damages the kidney tissue and builds up toxic gas in the body.
 It mostly occurs in diabetic patients.

-• Kidney failure.
 The untreated symptoms of kidney infections lead to kidney failure.

 Differences Between UTIs and Kidney Infections